Technology Tools | Tools you can use

 Lots of image generators are available on the Web.
 Most are free and easy to use — so easy even a technology director can manage them.
 Here are five of my favorites.
 (This can come in handy.
 Just make sure that the whole school uses the same software, and know how to).

-Podcast for Free on a PC
+Podcast for Free on the Hazardous Effects of Smoking

 Tech Tools for Teachers